 Find out the secret to becoming customer-centric.
-Customer at the Heart explores how to lead a customer centricity transformation, develop the strategy, tactics and execution of a customer centricity project and how to change the culture.
-The results for companies who have followed this guidance are remarkable.
+CUSTOMER AT THE HEART explores how to lead a customer centricity transformation, develop the strategy, tactics and execution of a customer centricity programme and how to change the culture.
+The results for companies who have followed this guidance are truly remarkable.

 Foreword by Gavin Patterson

 A lot of words have been written about putting the ‘customer at the heart’ but in my experience, it’s much harder for business leaders in B2B companies to achieve that you might think, and it certainly takes longer than most people expect.

 Early in my career, I spent nine years at Procter & Gamble and that was the starting point for my focus on the ‘customer at the heart’ because that was fundamental to the way P&G ran its business.
 In most FMCG companies like Procter, it’s intuitive.
 When I joined the telecommunications industry in the late 1990s, I found very few people who had any real interest in the customer at all.
 It was all about technology – the product was all important.
 That’s where the power in the value chain was.